On This Page

 Let’s start with the basics.
 What is personal growth?

+Yes, “personal growth” can mean a lot of things.
 It’s a vague term that’s easy to dismiss.
-It’s impossible to measure, so scientists, researchers, and mental health industry gatekeepers are often resistant to using it.
+It’s impossible to measure, so scientists and psychological researchers are often reluctant to refer to it.

-It’s not entirely a bad instinct to treat it with skepticism, as its elusive qualities make it rife for abuse as an empty marketing term.
+It’s not entirely a bad instinct to treat it with skepticism.
+Its elusive qualities make it rife for abuse as an empty marketing term.
 People with minimal skills or formal training can set themselves up as “personal growth coaches” and charge people hundreds of dollars for not much at all.

 But personal growth is real, however hard to pin down it may be.